sdmydbr9/MMM-11-TTS/README.md

 edit the config.ini with you credentials

-edit the config and add the following lines
+edit the config.js and add the following lines

 config file